There are many challenges -- the good news is that copyright is not a big additional area of worry!

 Sharing links to content on the web (as an alternative to copying) is a recommended practice as long as the content on the website does not infringe copyright.
 Was the content:

 Many instructors have DVDs that they show in their physical classrooms and may want to continue to use the resource in their Brightspace courses.
-Check NSCC Libraries streaming video collections to see if the resource is part of one of our existing collections.
-Streaming video can be linked to or embedded into your Brightspace class.
+Check NSCC Libraries streaming video collections to see if the resource is included in one of our existing collections.
+Streaming video can be linked to or embedded into your Brightspace course.

 Educational institutions can transmit lessons to students in real time over the Internet or make a recording of a lesson and post it on-line.
 However, there is a requirement to remove access to the recorded lessons within 30 days of students enrolled in the course receiving their final evaluations.